ksyzov/AccountManager/README.md

 # Account Manager

-Simple Account Manager Mod for Minecraft Forge 1.8.9 inspired by [The_Fireplace's InGameAccountSwitcher](https://github.com/The-Fireplace-Minecraft-Mods/In-Game-Account-Switcher).
-Authentication methods heavily based on [Auth Me](https://github.com/axieum/authme).
+Simple Account Manager Mod for Minecraft Forge 1.8.9 based on [InGameAccountSwitcher](https://github.com/The-Fireplace-Minecraft-Mods/In-Game-Account-Switcher) and [Auth Me](https://github.com/axieum/authme).
-Allows you to switch accounts in-game.
+Allows you to sign in to Mojang or Microsoft accounts in-game.